 “It breaks my heart to watch my daughter growing, unable to do the things other children do.”

-Jessie Spray suffers from a rare and catastrophic form of intractable epilepsy and factors such as the weather and over stimulation can cause life-threatening seizures.
+Jessie, from Derby, suffers from a rare and catastrophic form of intractable epilepsy and factors such as the weather and over stimulation can cause life-threatening seizures.

 When she was 10 months old, Jessie had a febrile convulsion and ended up in hospital.
 Two weeks later the same thing happened and mum, Rachel, was told not to worry.
 But after three agonising hours, the family’s world started to crumble as Jessie was taken to Intensive Care and put on a life support machine where she spent a couple of days.